Lindsey Graham Fast Facts

 1995-2003 - Republican member of the US House of Representatives.

-2002 - Is elected to the US Senate for the first time, succeeding Strom Thurmond.
+2002 - Is elected to the US Senate, succeeding Strom Thurmond.

 2003-present - US Senator from South Carolina.

-May 18, 2015 - Graham calls for 10,000 troops to fight ISIS, and says the war in Iraq was not a mistake, "At the end of the day, I blame President Obama for the mess in Iraq and Syria, not President Bush."

-May 28, 2015 - Graham supporters form a super PAC to raise funds for his candidacy, the Security Is Strength PAC.
+2013 - Collaborates on a bipartisan immigration reform bill.
+The measure passes in the Senate but doesn't make it through the House.

-June 1, 2015 - Announces he is running for president during an event in his hometown, Central, South Carolina.
+June 1, 2015 - Announces he is running for president during an event in Central, South Carolina.

-June 7, 2015 - Graham says in an interview with CNN's Dana Bash that he would welcome Caitlyn Jenner (formerly Bruce Jenner) as a political ally, and makes a pitch for a more inclusive GOP.
+June 7, 2015 - Graham says in an interview with CNN's Dana Bash that he would welcome Caitlyn Jenner as a political ally, and makes a pitch for a more inclusive GOP.

 December 21, 2015 - Announces that he is suspending his presidential campaign.